japanimater/Solatorobo-Red-The-Hunter-Logo-Vector/README.md

 In regards to the variants I made available, I first created the "smooth" versions and used a roughen effect in Adobe Illustrator to make them resemble the originals.
 That is why the smooth versions exist.

-Tags: Bandai Namco , CyberConnect2 , Solatorobo Red The Hunter , Little Tail Bronx
+Tags: Bandai Namco , CyberConnect2 , Solatorobo Red The Hunter , Little Tail Bronx , ソラトロボ -それからCODAへ